xzhou110/Customer_Insights_from_Amazon_Echo_Reviews/README.md

 ### Learning and Recommended nextsteps:
 - Learned to use cloud computing for large scale data.
 Worked with AWS and Zeppline and solved technical challenges
-- For next steps, possibility to combine cluster analysis with topic modeling to extract more precise informaiton
+- For next steps, possibile to combine cluster analysis with topic modeling to extract more precise informaiton